xdy/xdy-pf2e-workbench/README.md

       to help players having problems with targeting.

 * Assorted other features
-    * The latest versions of all V11-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
+    * The latest versions of all V12-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
       They can be found in the compendium "Symon-provided macros (asymonous-benefactor-macros)", with the express permission of said asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
 What documentation exists can be found towards the start of the macro.
 If you have issues with these macros, report them
       here: https://gitlab.com/symonsch/my-foundryvtt-macros/-/issues
     * The compendium "PF2e Workbench Items (xdy-pf2e-workbench-items)" contains a few useful effects and items:
-        * Aura effects for Aura of Despair, Inspire Courage and Inspire Defense that automatically apply the effect to tokens within the aura.
+        * Aura effects for Courageous Anthem and Rallying Anthem that automatically apply the effect to tokens within the aura.
 (Technically these not all these should be auras, but, close enough...
-Inspire Courage and Inspire Defense's effect can pass through walls that allow sound to pass)
+Courageous Anthem and Rallying Anthem's effect can pass through walls that allow sound to pass)
         * Effect for Dirge of Doom that you can give to targets to give them frightened and not let the automated frightened removal reduce frightened below 1.
         * Effect: Minium Frightened that you can give to targets to not let the automated frightened removal reduce